 ✓ Locator Beacon - Just in case you might be planning an off roading day, best to have your own locator beacon for true emergency situations.
 Must be activated with the NOAA before your road trip!

-✓ Multi-Port Car Charger - We like this multi-port car charger cause it works for both Apple and Android devices.
+✓ Multi-Port Car Charger - Bring a multi-port car charger that works for both Apple and Android devices.

 ✓ Portable Charger - So you can charge your devices without plugging them in the car port!
 Charge it overnight before your trip.